jmoon018/PacVim/README.md

 # PacVim

 PacVim is a game that teaches you vim commands.
-You must move pacman (the green cursor) to highlight each word on the gameboard while avoiding the ghosts (in red).
+You must move pacman (the green cursor) to highlight each word on the game board while avoiding the ghosts (in red).

 ![my image](https://raw.githubusercontent.com/jmoon018/PacVim/master/gifs/all.gif)